emilianobovetti/stateless-maybe-js/README.md

 `maybe(someValue)` creates a new maybe object wrapping `someValue`, by default a `nothing` is returned if the value is `null` or `undefined`.

-The `maybe` function takes a second optional argument that can change the *emptiness* definition.
+The `maybe` function takes a second optional argument that can change the *emptiness* definition. <br>
 E.g.: `maybe(0, 0) === maybe.nothing`

-If another maybe is passed to the `maybe` function, the maybe object itself is returned.
+If another maybe is passed to the `maybe` function, the maybe object itself is returned. <br>
 If the second argument is callable then it's applied to `value` and a `nothing` is returned if it yields false.

 `maybe.nothing` is a `nothing` instance.